Battle of Mammes

-The Battle of Mammes or Battle of Mamma was an engagement in the Valley of Mamma, south of modern Aïn Djeloula, between troops of the Byzantine Empire and Berbers rebels in 534/5.
+The Battle of Mammes, or Battle of Mamma was an engagement in either 534 or 535, in the Valley of Mamma, south of modern Aïn Djeloula, between the Byzantine Empire and a coalition of Berber tribes.
 (Note: The battle is typically mentioned to have taken place in 534.
-Solomon returned from Constantinople to replace Belisarius in autumn 534 after which the rebellion started.
-He opened negotiations with the Berbers and waited for reinforcements from Justinian I that send to him upon hearing a rebellion was taking place.
-Taking into account these events, may explain why some authors place the battle in spring of 535.)
+Solomon returned from Constantinople to replace Belisarius in autumn 534, after which the rebellion started.
+He opened negotiations with the Berbers and waited for reinforcements from Justinian I, which were sent to him upon hearing that a rebellion was taking place.
+Taking into account these events, it explains why some authors place the battle in the spring of 535.)

-The Berbers used a circle of camels to disrupt Byzantine cavalry.
-The Byzantines dismounted and attacked from the weaker flank, breaking their lines.
-The Byzantines won decisively, reportedly slaughtering 10,000 Berbers and enslaving women and children trapped at the center of the camel ring.
+Following the Byzantine victory in the Vandalic War (533–534) in Africa, Byzantine general Belisarius returned to Constantinople.
+However, he anticipated that Berbers would revolt on his departure, due to unkept promises.
+Before his departure, he placed most of his bucellarii under Solomon's command and instructed him to put down the rebellion.
+The Berbers revolted upon the news of Belisarius's departure and began raiding and pillaging Byzacena, ambushing and killing two Byzantine commanders and their forces, which started the Byzantine–Moorish wars.
+In spring 535, Solomon, along with reinforcements, led his troops to counter the Berber forces.
+The Berbers used a circle of camels to disrupt the Byzantine cavalry.
+The Byzantines then dismounted and attacked from the weaker flank, breaking the Berbers' lines.
+The Byzantines won decisively, reportedly slaughtering 10,000 Berbers and enslaving the women and children trapped at the center of the camel ring.

 Prelude

-Byzantine General Belisarius after his victory in the Vandalic War in Africa had to return back to Constantinople to deal with rumors against him in the royal court of Justinian I. Belisarius anticipated that the Berbers, who had remained quiet largely out of fear of him, would revolt upon his departure.
+Byzantine general, Belisarius, after his victory in the Vandalic War (533–534) in Africa, had to return to Constantinople to deal with rumors against him in the royal court of Justinian I. Belisarius anticipated that the Berbers, who had according to Procopius remained quiet largely out of fear of him, would revolt upon his departure.
 He placed most of his bucellarii under Solomon's command and instructed him to put down the rebellion.
 The Berbers rebelled on the news of Belisarius' departure.

-The Berbers invaded Byzacena and defeated the local Byzantine garrison, ambushing and killing its commanders, Aigan and Rufinus the Thracian, which damaged the morale of the Byzantine troops.
-After diplomatic entreaties over the winter failed, and with his forces bolstered to some 18,000 men following the arrival of reinforcements, in spring 535 Solomon led his troops into Byzacena.
-The Berbers, under their chiefs Cutzinas, Esdilasas, Iourphouthes and Mesidinissas had encamped at a location called Mammes on the borders of Mauretania and next to some mountains.
+The Berbers invaded Byzacena and defeated the local Byzantine garrison, ambushing and killing their commanders Aigan and Rufinus the Thracian, which damaged the morale of the Byzantine troops.
+After diplomatic entreaties over the winter failed, which the Berbers refused due to claiming that Belisarius made promises that he did not keep, and with his forces bolstered to some 18,000 men following the arrival of reinforcements, in spring 535, Solomon led his troops into Byzacena.
+The Berbers, under their chiefs Cutzinas, Esdilasas, Iourphouthes, and Mesidinissas, had encamped at a location called Mammes, on the borders of Mauretania and next to some mountains.
 He built a camp opposite the Berbers and prepared for battle.